 Agricultural land use has seen a decreasing trend in the Antelope Valley.
 Changing the land use assumptions and imported flows to either all agricultural or all municipal did not have much effect on the initial model projections.
-If the assumptions were changed to all municipal, an extreme case, the greatest effects were 1 mg/l TDS and 0.04 $\mu$ g/L arsenic decreases over the initial 25-year projections results in Table 4-8.
-If the assumptions were changed to all agricultural water use, which is an unlikely case, the greatest effects were 1 mg/l TDS and 0.06 $\mu$ g/L arsenic increases over the initial 25-year projections results in Table 4-8.
+If the assumptions were changed to all municipal, an extreme case, the greatest effects were 1 mg/I TDS and 0.04 $\mu$ g/L arsenic decreases over the initial 25-year projections results in Table 4-8.
+If the assumptions were 1 mg/I TDS and 0.06 $\mu$ g/L arsenic increases over the initial 25-year projections results in Table 4-8.